microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/README.md

 ![Creating a Bitbucket&reg; endpoint connection](images/screen1.png)

 ### Authentication
 For OAuth, select **OAuth**, choose an OAuth configuration, and select **Authorize**.
-The Azure DevOps Bitbucket Cloud service connection stores the token and reports the authorization scheme as `OAuth`.
+The UI labels the method **OAuth**; Azure DevOps currently supplies the endpoint using the internal `OAuth2` scheme.
+The task accepts both `OAuth` and `OAuth2` for compatibility.

 OAuth access tokens are sent as Bearer tokens when the extension calls the Bitbucket&reg; API.
 When repositories are cloned, the extension uses `x-token-auth` as the Git username and the OAuth access token as the password.

 You can also use **Email and API Token** authentication.
 Username/password authentication is deprecated and may be disabled by the service or rejected at runtime.
 For new connections, use OAuth or Email and API Token.
-The `OAuth2` scheme is accepted only as a compatibility alias for programmatically created custom endpoint payloads.
+The UI label is **OAuth**, while the endpoint may use the internal `OAuth2` scheme; the task accepts both schemes for compatibility.

 ### Linking Bitbucket&reg; sources
 Once you have set up the service endpoint connection, you can link Bitbucket&reg; repository sources in your release definition.